ooni/spec/backends/bk-003-collector.md

      MUST reject the request with `4xx`.

-   - if the measurement is coming from a distant past of future, an implementation MAY chose to return `4xx` as well.
+   - if the measurement is coming from a distant past of future, an implementation MAY choose to return `4xx` as well.

 5. MAY also parse the `test_keys` fields and, for tests for which the schema is known, return a `4xx` status if finds invalid values.